bloominstituteoftechnology/Precourse/Lesson7-CSS-Positioning/README.md

 ### relative

-Setting a position to relative will keep the element positioned as if it were staic, but this method will allow us the ability to set other positioning methods on the element that we will describe very soon.
+Setting a position to relative will keep the element positioned as if it were static, but this method will allow us the ability to set other positioning methods on the element that we will describe very soon.

 ### fixed